run-llama/chat-ui/README.md

 }
 ```

-Your custom component can use provided hooks like `useChatUI` to access the chat context.
+Your custom component can use the `useChatUI` hook to send additional data to the chat API endpoint:

 ```tsx
 import { useChatInput } from '@llamaindex/chat-ui'